 "Jessica, please," Alexander asked me again.

-"I saw what killing Lex did to you the first time, Oliver," I found myself speaking.
-"And I tried so hard to help you and yet, I couldn't.
+"I saw what killing Lex did to you the first time, Oliver," I found myself saying "And I tried so hard to help you and yet I couldn't.
 I will not watch that again.
 Killing him will not bring you peace.
 I know he murdered your family, but I want you to stay the Ollie I know."

 "Kill the part that is my father and then I will die like I was supposed to.
 Remember?
 The only missing piece that prevented me from raising again was a heart," Alexander told me.

-I nodded and kept crying.
-I held the knife in my shaky hand.
+I nodded and kept crying as I held the knife in my shaky hand.

 "I love you, Lex Luthor," I told him, but I didn't really feel this love at the moment.
-I loved the man that was already gone.
-Killed by Locians, not by me.
+I loved the man who was already gone, killed by the Locians, not by me.

 I bent down and I kissed him.